Applicita/Orleans.Multitenant/README.md

     .AddMemoryGrainStorage(name)
  )
 ```
+Both implicit and explicit stream subscriptions are supported.

 ### Add multitenant communication separation
 To configure a silo to use tenant separation for grain communication, use `AddMultitenantCommunicationSeparation` .
 Separation will be enforced for both grain calls and streams (the latter if used together with `AddMultitenantStreams`)